piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 LiveSink -. "capture / stream adapter required" .-> Validator
 ```

-There are several possible ways to complete that integration:

-- port the generator and validator to TypeScript and transpile;
+The existing `audio-test-fixtures` implementation is written in Python, so
+integration could initially be achieved without a full port by:

-- pre-generate the deterministic WAV fixture and stream it from Node.js;
+1. generating or loading a pre-generated deterministic WAV fixture
-- capture received PCM to a WAV file and invoke the Python validator;
+2. streaming its PCM samples into `RTCAudioSource`
+3. capturing decoded PCM through `RTCAudioSink`
+4. writing the result to WAV
+5. and invoking the existing validator

+A native TypeScript implementation could follow later if live streaming analysis
+or tighter Node.js integration becomes useful.
+Another alternative would be to
-- expose the validator as a separate process or service;
+expose the validator as a separate process or service.
-- implement streaming spectral analysis directly in Node.js.

 The final architecture is less important than the testing principle:
 `mediasoup-client-wrtc` provides control over both endpoints of the WebRTC